Jump to main content

 • palimpsests and augmented reality

-Asya Yurchenko is involved in the TransGrimm project, where she conducts research and develops a web interface for the aligned multi-parallel corpus of the Grimms' fairy tales and their translations.
+Sasha Coelho is involved in packaging the Bridge of Knowledge VR project and is involved in the TansGrimm project where she conducts research, develops a web interface for the aligned multi-parallel corpus of the Grimms' fairy tales and their english translations.

 Most recent publications (Selection)